 Now, it is quite clear as to why it is necessary to address both the drug/alcohol problem as well as the underlying mental illness.
 It truly comes down to quality of life.
 As long as Jerry keeps going to AA meetings and seeks help for his alcoholism, he is more likely to be successful in achieving long-term sobriety, but only if he is correctly treated for his underlying depression.
 Therein lies the real issue.

 At 12 Keys, the issue of Co-occurring Disorder (COD)/Dual Diagnosis is address first and foremost.
+We are able to help you with a customized dual diagnosis rehab program.
 In order to completely evaluate the whole person, he first needs to detox completely.
 Then, and only then are the Doctors and Clinicians on staff able to determine if an individual is suffering from a mental illness.
 Once the mental illness is diagnosed, treatment for healing the whole person can begin.

 (What are the signs and symptoms of depression?, 2011),